Composing and Orchestrating Places and Spaces

 Pavilion for Future in Osaka Kansai World Expo 2025.

-Iroha: Please tell us about your past work, projects or initiatives.
+IROHA: Please tell us about your past work, projects or initiatives.

-Hiroto: [Hologramitecture] I was working on a project for the Osaka Kansai World Expo that will be held in 2025.
+HIROTO: [Hologramitecture] I was working on a project for the Osaka Kansai World Expo that will be held in 2025.
 Being from Osaka, I hoped to have a change to propose a project for the Expo, and with the the backing of the Kadoma City Mayor, I gained the chance to give a presentation on my concept of hologramitecture to the Department of Osaka Kansai World Expo Promotion.
 The concept was still in quite an early stage when I presented it, but we confidently proposed to use hologram technology to create a new kind of exhibition space within the Expo pavilion.
 The possibilities and options for creating relationships between digital and physical space are limitless.
 We aim to create a space that is "beyond time and distance".
 By having guests experience a sequence of tangible and intangible works, the space becomes an infinite and homogenous world, another universe wherein anyone can realize their visions and wildest imaginations.

 [Parkscape] Another project I worked on recently was Bunsiknara, a private restaurant in Little Ferry, New Jersey.
 I was temporarily working under Architecture Work Office PLLC to design this project in 2022.
 The client wanted their restaurant environment to feel like a neighborhood park, somewhere people could come to rest and chat with friends and neighbors.
 The concept was modern parkscape.
 Parks have many similar structures, for example, the gazebo, trellis, pergola, and arbor, just to name a few.
 Instead of using these common structures, I proposed a design that overall felt like a small hobbit-home with half circle profile designs on the walls made of manufactured lumber.
 The U-shapes also represent the implication of a U-turn, carrying the wish that people will circle back and return.